sdmx-twg/sdmx-json/docs/structure_message/3_custom_structures.md

 Throughout, `<structure-schema>` stands for `https://json.sdmx.org/2.2/sdmx-json-structure-schema.json`.
-Every example is taken from the files in this folder: the running example builds up `pivot_table_1.0.0-schema.json` from `pivot_table_csd.json`, piece by piece, and where the pivot table does not exercise a rule the glossary (`custom_item_scheme_csd.json` → `glossary_1.0.0-schema.json`) is used instead.
+Every example is taken from the files in the samples folder for custom structure definitions: the running example builds up `pivot_table_1.0.0-schema.json` from `pivot_table_csd.json`, piece by piece, and where the pivot table does not exercise a rule the glossary (`custom_item_scheme_csd.json` → `glossary_1.0.0-schema.json`) is used instead.